Denham, Western Australia: Climate

 Denham has a semi-arid climate typical of the Gascoyne.
 Summers are warm but not as hot as areas further inland due to coastal influence.
 The majority of Denham's rainfall falls in winter due to cold fronts moving in off the Indian Ocean; however, the town receives far less rainfall from these systems than areas further south such as Geraldton and Perth.
-The period from September to March is largely rainless apart from possible erratic thunderstorms or influence from tropical cyclones.
+The period from September to March is largely rainless apart from possible erratic thunderstorms and influence from tropical cyclones.